donejs/donejs/README.md

 ## Contributing

-Check out the [Contributing Guide](https://donejs.com/contributing.html) for more information.
+If you would like to contribute to the DoneJS project, see the [Contributing Guide](https://donejs.com/contributing.html) for more information.

 [StealJS]: http://stealjs.com
 [CanJS]: https://canjs.com